CCBR/HowTos/docs/HPCDME/setup.md

 #### Generate token

 Now, you are all set to generate a token.
-This prevents from re-entering your password everytime.
+This prevents from re-entering your password every time.

 ```bash
 dm_generate_token